 Most of Alabama’s teachers of color work in schools in the Black Belt region – a region originally named in the 19th century with reference to its rich soil.
 But the moniker remains and is now more commonly associated with the region’s large African-American population and low levels of economic opportunity.
 State administrative data do not allow researchers to match specific student bodies to sets of teachers, but on average Alabama’s African American teachers work in schools where nearly two-thirds of students are black – well above the statewide Alabama average of 35 percent.
 In contrast, white teachers, on average, teach in schools where the African American students comprise one quarter of those they teach.
 In the Black Belt region, black teachers work in schools with 85 percent African American students while white teachers work in schools with 60 percent African American students.

 What Determines Where African American Teachers’ are Located?

 African American teachers are more likely than white teachers to teach in schools with higher poverty levels and percentages of black students, but the regional location of schools is the most significant predictor of assignments for African American teachers.
 Outside of the Black Belt region, African American teachers are clustered in cities, but within the Black Belt region, teachers of color work in both cities and rural areas, but not in suburbs or small cities and towns.

 African American teachers are more likely to teach in schools with higher proportions of black students, both in urban areas outside of the Black Belt and in all parts of the Black Belt region.
 In addition, these teachers are more likely to work in poorer schools with more students per teacher.
-As both African American and white teachers become more educated, they are more likely to work in schools with lower percentages of African American students.
-In short, teachers of both races are more likely to be employed in schools with fewer resources that do not attract or retain more educated teachers overall.
+As both African American and white teachers earn additional credentials (master's degree or higher), they are more likely to work in schools with lower percentages of African American students.
+This means African American students are less likely to have better-credentialed teachers of color simply because they are more likely to be in schools with fewer resources that do not attract or retain more educated teachers overall.